Củ Chi tunnels: U.S. campaigns against tunnels

 A trap door on the jungle floor leads down into the Củ Chi tunnels.
 Closed and camouflaged, it is almost undetectable.

 The camouflaged trap door, now open.

 The tunnels of Củ Chi were noticed by U.S. officials, who recognized the advantages that the Viet Cong held with the tunnels and so launched several major campaigns to search out and destroy the tunnel system.
 Among the most important were Operation Crimp and Operation Cedar Falls.

 Operation Crimp began on January 7, 1966, with B-52 bombers dropping 30-ton loads of high explosive onto the region of Củ Chi, effectively turning the once lush jungle into a pockmarked moonscape.
-Eight thousand troops from the U.S. 1st Infantry Division, 173rd Airborne Brigade Combat Team (including an artillery battery of the Royal Regiment of New Zealand Artillery), and the 1st Battalion, Royal Australian Regiment combed the region looking for any clues of PLAF activity.
+Eight thousand troops from the U.S. 1st Infantry Division, 173rd Airborne Brigade (including an artillery battery of the Royal Regiment of New Zealand Artillery), and the 1st Battalion, Royal Australian Regiment combed the region looking for any clues of PLAF activity.

 A booby trap with punji sticks.

 The operation did not bring about the desired success.
 For instance, when troops found a tunnel, they would often underestimate its size.
 No one was usually sent in to search the tunnels, as it was so hazardous.
 The tunnels were often rigged with explosive booby traps or punji stick pits.
 The two most common responses in dealing with a tunnel opening would be to flush the entrance with gas, water or hot tar to force the Viet Cong soldiers into the open or to toss a few grenades down the hole and "crimp" off the opening.
 Those approaches proved ineffective because of the design of the tunnels and the strategic use of trap doors and air filtration systems.

 However, an Australian specialist engineering troop, 3 Field Troop, under the command of Captain Alexander "Sandy" MacGregor ventured into the tunnels, which they searched exhaustively for four days, and found ammunition, radio equipment, medical supplies, food, and signs of considerable Viet Cong presence.
 One of their number, Corporal Robert "Bob" Bowtell, died when he became trapped in a tunnel that turned out to be a dead end.
 However, the Australians pressed on and revealed for the first time the immense military significance of the tunnels.
 At an international press conference in Saigon shortly after Operation Crimp, MacGregor referred to his men as "tunnel ferrets."
 An American journalist who had never heard of ferrets, used the term "tunnel rat," and it stuck.
 After his troop's discoveries in Củ Chi, MacGregor was awarded a Military Cross.